-- 376. The weights were calculated with the value of assets as reported in the reporting field "Total SII amount", expressed in the currency of the reporting (specific to each undertaking).
+- The weights were calculated with the value of assets as reported in the reporting field "Total SII amount", expressed in the currency of the reporting (specific to each undertaking).
 The asset value was converted to euro so that all assets can be compared.
-ECB exchange rates were used for that purpose. - 377.
-The converted assets value could not be used directly as the representative portfolios needs to be representative of the assets covering the best estimate of the insurance and reinsurance obligations where the matching adjustment does not apply.
+ECB exchange rates were used for that purpose. - F.6.2 The converted asset values could not be used directly as the representative portfolios needs to be representative of the assets covering the best estimate of the insurance and reinsurance obligations where the matching adjustment does not apply.